awsdocs/amazon-efs-user-guide/doc_source/API_CreateFileSystem.md

 The request accepts the following data in JSON format\.

+ ** [AvailabilityZoneName](#API_CreateFileSystem_RequestSyntax) **   <a name="efs-CreateFileSystem-request-AvailabilityZoneName"></a>
+Used to create a file system that uses One Zone storage classes\.
+It specifies the AWS Availability Zone in which to create the file system\.
+Use the format `us-east-1a` to specify the Availability Zone\.
+For more information about One Zone storage classes, see [Using EFS storage classes](https://docs.aws.amazon.com/efs/latest/ug/storage-classes.html) in the *Amazon EFS User Guide*\.
+One Zone storage classes are not available in all Availability Zones in AWS Regions where Amazon EFS is available\.
+Type: String
+Length Constraints: Minimum length of 1\.
+Maximum length of 64\.
+Pattern: `.+`
+Required: No

+ ** [Backup](#API_CreateFileSystem_RequestSyntax) **   <a name="efs-CreateFileSystem-request-Backup"></a>
+Specifies whether automatic backups are enabled on the file system that you are creating\.
+Set the value to `true` to enable automatic backups\.
+If you are creating a file system that uses One Zone storage classes, automatic backups are enabled by default\.
+For more information, see [Automatic backups](https://docs.aws.amazon.com/efs/latest/ug/awsbackup.html#automatic-backups) in the *Amazon EFS User Guide*\.
+Default is `false`\.
+However, if you specify an `AvailabilityZoneName`, the default is `true`\.
+AWS Backup is not available in all AWS Regions where Amazon EFS is available\.
+Type: Boolean
+Required: No

  ** [CreationToken](#API_CreateFileSystem_RequestSyntax) **   <a name="efs-CreateFileSystem-request-CreationToken"></a>
 A string of up to 64 ASCII characters\.
 Amazon EFS uses this to ensure idempotent creation\.
 Type: String